nathanbish/CUSG-Law/Statutes/Title VII: Sustainability & Environmental Policy/Waste Management & Recycling/Waste_Recycling.md

 **Note:** Bill Summary
 >The C.U. recycling program suggests that special efforts be made to recycle materials used during the UCSU Legislative Council meetings.

+## §7.1.4 – Ban on Disposable Cups in Official Meetings

+**Enacted by** 49 LCB 15 (1998)

+**Text:**

+(a) The use of disposable cups is prohibited at all meetings of the UCSU Legislative Council, Representative Council, Council of Colleges and Schools (CCS), and Joint Boards.